 It's easy!
 We offer several ways to sign up to volunteer.
 Register any hour of the day at habitatomaha.volunteerconnect.com.
-There you can create an account, pick your days, and print the forms needed to become a Habitat Omaha volunteer.
+There you can create an account and register for a date that fits in your schedule.
+If you are looking to bring a group of volunteers, you can submit a team building request through the system as well.
 If you prefer, you can also contact us at (402) 884-7820 or email@example.com.

 Is there an orientation I can attend?

 Yes!
-We ask all volunteers to attend an orientation meeting the day they volunteer to build.
+The day of your volunteer date a staff member will be there to greet you and fill you in on Habitat Omaha and our mission.
 This is a great opportunity to learn more about how you can help, important information about volunteering, and the work of Habitat for Humanity of Omaha.

 What kind of work will I do at the construction site?